Back to Events List

 Chronic Pain is common and a leading cause of disability in the UK and abroad.
 Medical and surgical treatments are of limited value, and sometimes actively problematic (e.g. opioids).
 Psychological treatments are accepted as effective; mental health professionals have relevant skills in this area, and yet can alienate patients with the wrong approach.

-Dr Jeremy Gauntlett-Gilbert, Principal Clinical Psychologist, Bath Centre for Pain Services will summarise key basic science on chronic pain, which poorly understood outside of pain specialty settings.
-We will look at the role of psychological approaches, the goal of treatment, and how to engage the patient.
+Dr Jeremy Gauntlett-Gilbert, Principal Clinical Psychologist at Bath Centre for Pain Services, will summarise the key science on chronic pain, which is poorly understood outside of pain specialty settings.
+We will look at the role of psychological approaches, the goal of treatment and how to engage the patient.
 Examples of acceptance and values-based techniques will be demonstrated.

 After attending this course delegates will be able to: